-Figure 1: Map of the Detour Trend Properties
+Figure 1: Map of the Detour Gold Trend Properties

-Detour Trend Project, Quebec
+Detour Gold Trend Project, Quebec

-The principal focus of the Company's exploration activities remains the properties comprising its Detour Trend Project (see Figure 1, above).
+The Company's exploration focus remains on the properties comprising its Detour Gold Trend Project (see Figure 1, above).
 The Project encompasses over 700 square kilometres of mineral claims located along and adjacent to the Sunday Lake (Detour) Deformation Zone.
-The Sunday Lake Deformation Zone hosts the Detour Gold deposit on adjacent ground in Ontario and is the northern most of several regional scale gold-bearing fault systems, or "breaks", in the Abitibi greenstone belt.
-The Company acquired its initial interest in the properties in 2010, has from time to time added to, reduced, or adjusted, its property holdings and has been systematically exploring them since that time.
-At present, the Company's principal focus is on the delineation of a number of high-grade gold discoveries on its Martiniere Property, centrally located within the Detour Trend Project.
-As well the Company continues to evaluate the potential to expand the Grasset nickel-copper-cobalt-PGE ("Ni-Cu-Co-PGE") deposit and explore for other similar discoveries in the region.
+The Sunday Lake Deformation Zone hosts the Detour Gold mine on adjacent ground in Ontario, one of the largest gold mines in Canada.

+The Company acquired its initial interest in the properties between late 2010 and late 2012, has from time to time added to, reduced, or adjusted its property holdings and has been systematically exploring them since that time.
+At present, the Company's principal focus is on the continued expansion and delineation of a number of gold deposits on its Martiniere Property, centrally located within the Detour Gold Trend Project.
+As well the Company continues to monitor the improving nickel market and continues to evaluate it and the opportunity to further advance the Grasset nickel-copper-cobalt-PGE ("Ni-Cu-Co-PGE") deposit and nearby discoveries.
+The Company continues to conduct early stage exploration throughout the Detour Gold Trend Project targeting mainly gold discovery opportunities.